HackYourFuture/databases/Week2/QA-session-content/README.md

 2. List all projects
     1. reduce the list to the projects that aren't ended
-    2. add a column wit the amount of tasks on the project
+    2. add a column with the amount of tasks on the project

 3. List the users
     1. add a column with the amount of projects for each user